scorewinner/CC-Mekanism-Fission/README.md

 Computercraft script to control Fission Reactors from Mekanism

-Credit for the original script goes to [@InternetUnexplorer](https://gist.github.com/InternetUnexplorer)
+Credit for the original script goes to [@InternetUnexplorer](https://github.com/InternetUnexplorer)

+I've added the modified Programs to this repo, you can also use these directly instead of editing it yourself, be sure to copy the link to the RAW FILE!

 ## Setting up